neelsmith/histoutils/guide/worked-example/index.md

 ```

-Here's what our data set looks like:
+The data set we'll start from  looks like:

 ```scala mdoc
 groupedWordCounts
 ```

+Note that it's a Vector of pairings of an `Int` (number of words in the line) with a second `Int` (number of lines with this many words).

 ## Constructing a `Histogram` object